 Terracotta tile designs are always going to be a classic look.
 Here you can see them in a traditional home, but they would work just as well in a contemporary modern space to add warmth.
 These tiles are originals but you can find really authentic options, just check out Topps Tiles.

-14. Go for a striking checked tile look
+13. Go for a striking checked tile patterns

 With their aged crackle effect, these rich cobalt Catania wall tiles, £2.24 each from Topps Tiles, give a vintage finish that is perfectly suited to period homes.
 Pair with the Victorian Black/White chequer tile, £2.24 for W28.8xL28.8cm, for a sophisticated mosaic effect that works well in a small bathroom.